dgraph-io/vlg/README.md

 1. Publicize the existence of the VLG to **showcase Dgraph's performance**
 2. Use the repo to **instruct developers** on best practices in schema, ETL and query design, as well as best deployment practices
+3. Afford new Dgraph employees a chance to use Dgraph in the 'real-word'
-3. Serve as a test fixture for upcoming releases of Dgraph
+4. Serve as a test fixture for upcoming releases of Dgraph

 ## Future work